What Is Internal Medicine? An Inside Look at the Role of an Internist

-As for how to secure an internal medicine position, you should be thinking about it while completing residency.
 “That’s an important place where you can make connections and potentially land your first job as an internist,” Dr. Fuchs says.
 From there, you’ll be on the path to a lasting and rewarding career.

 Pursue an impactful career in internal medicine

 The next time you hear someone ask, “What is internal medicine?” you might be able to help them better understand this multifaceted field.

 If this dynamic role sounds exciting to you, then it may be time to consider applying to medical school.
 Make sure you’re prepared for the road ahead by reading our article, “A Sneak Peek at the Medical School Application Process.”

 Are you considering St. George’s University Medical School?
 If you need any more convincing, just reach out to some graduates or current students.
 They’re happy to tell you what their experiences were like.